BadBedBatPenguin/treatBot/README.md

-# treatBot
+# ibot
-Bot for selling pet treats
+Bot for selling goods